Mixed-Up Fairy Tales: Gameplay

 The game has a simplified interface different from other Sierra games of the period; instead of several different icons to move the character, look at objects, places and people, operate scenery fixtures, or talk to other characters, Mixed-Up Fairy Tales has only a general icon to interact with the environment, move the player's character and initiate conversation with other characters, and another to look at the player's surroundings.
 The player cannot "die", and it is impossible to reach a point where onward play is not possible because of lacking an important item or piece of information.
 The game saving feature was simplified as well, with each game saved automatically when the player quit and merely labeled by their character's name.

 Although it allowed children to interact with the characters of their favorite fairy tales, most of the stories' major events would happen off-screen, with the player's movement limited to a four-by-four screen area.

 Reception

-Cynthia E. Field of PC Games wrote, "For a trip to the twilight zone of confused children's literature, nothing beats Mixed Up Fairy Tales.
-It's an engaging, nonviolent, challenging game that appeals to both genders."
+Cynthia E. Field of PC Games called Mixed Up Fairy Tales an engaging, nonviolent, challenging game that appeals to both genders.